Competitive debate in the United States: Rise of "progressive" debate

 As debate techniques continued to become more progressive, new debate leagues were formed to accommodate different styles.
-In 1971, the Cross Examination Debate Association (CEDA) was established.
+The Cross Examination Debate Association (CEDA) was established in 1971.
 Jack Howe, the first president of CEDA, described the association as being "a reaction against a prevailing style of debate that both participants and their directors found increasingly difficult to support.
 CEDA prioritized an "audience-oriented" form of debate which required strong presentation skills along with evidence.
 It grew quickly, becoming the largest intercollegiate debate league by 1990.
 In 1985, the American Debate Association was founded, also as a reaction to new debate techniques.
 Seeking to revitalize intercollegiate policy debate, the American Debate Association set clear rules for both competitors and judges: Among the rules were a ban on kritiks, a limit on speech speed, and a restriction on judge's ability to read evidence after round.

 As technology advanced throughout the late 1990s and early 2000s, debaters consistently adopted newer techniques to incorporate technological developments.
 For much of the 1900s, debaters cataloged different pieces of evidence on "cards," which were photocopied sections of newspaper articles and books pasted to index cards.
 For policy debaters, who debated the same topic for an entire year, the number of cards could quickly become overwhelming, sometimes requiring 100,000 pieces of paper and 50 boxes of cards per team.
 As internet research became more accessible, teams began moving to entirely paperless debate, storing research on Word documents.
 In 2008 the Whitman College debate team, led by Jim Hanson, became the first college-level team to go entirely digital, leading them to be described as "the greenest in the country."
 As cases moved to electronic formats, debaters began posting their work in publicly available wikis to make research more accessible to debaters from smaller schools.
 These "caselist wikis" have been described by G. Thomas Goodnight and Gordon Mitchell as creating "intricate and detailed map[s]" of various controversies falling under debate topics and as being a valuable resource for a slate of non-debate professions as well, including legislators, journalists, and policy analysts.

+Numerous universities and colleges offer training workshops for high school and collegiate debaters, called "debate camp" or a "debate institute".
+They are typically over the summer and lasting multiple weeks.